Does Eating Breakfast Boost Your Metabolism? What Research Shows

 Meta-Analysis of Breakfast Studies (2019)

-A comprehensive meta-analysis published in the BMJ examined 13 randomized controlled trials on breakfast and weight.
+A meta-analysis published in the BMJ examined 13 randomized controlled trials on breakfast and weight.

 Results: